-Effects of Effects of unexcused absences on grades include:

-- Students are responsible to make up assignments and complete missing - Students are responsible to make up assignments and complete missing work.
-All assigned work is considered in determining a student's grade. - Grades reflect a student's daily classroom attendance as well as the fulfillment of academic requirements established by the teacher(s).
-An "Incomplete" may be assessed on the student's report card by the teacher(s) until work is completed. - If absences are excessive, retention may be considered.
+Effects of unexcused absences on grades include: • Students are responsible to make up assignments and complete missing work.
+All assigned work is considered in determining a student's grade. • Grades reflect a student's daily classroom attendance as well as the fulfillment of academic requirements established by the teacher(s).
+An "Incomplete" may be assessed on the student's report card by the teacher(s) until work is completed. • If absences are excessive, retention may be considered.